NextronSystems/broker-network-manual/setup/components.rst

 Lobby Installation
 ~~~~~~~~~~~~~~~~~~

-To install the Lobby, you need first add a Lobby in your
+To install the Lobby, you first nned to add a Lobby in your
 Management Center.
 After you have added the Lobby, you can
 download the configuration file, which is needed for the
 installation.